wp-plugins/simple-fullscreen-responsive-slider/readme.txt

 **DEVELOPER-FRIENDLY**

-Or perhaps this section should read "client-friendly" as the plugin is has no branding on the slide editor or options page.
+Or perhaps this section should read "client-friendly" as the plugin has no branding on the slide editor or options page.
 Our goal was to create a useful slider that other developers would feel comfortable with and enjoy using on client projects.
-Note: The plugin is intended for developers and customizing the appearance requires customizing the default CSS.
+Note: The plugin is intended for developers and changing its appearance requires customizing the default CSS.

 **CUSTOMIZABLE**